-From the moment a mother (or her midsection) announces her pregnancy, she is inundated with a barrage of birth stories from friends, family members, and even strangers.
+From the moment a parent (or their midsection) announces their pregnancy, they are inundated with a barrage of birth stories from friends, family members, and even strangers.
 These stories tend to center around themes of pride, shame, or blame.
-Most mothers-to-be listen politely while looking for the nearest exit, and a few bold ones will tell people that they would rather not hear negative stories as they prepare to meet their baby.
+Most parents-to-be listen politely while looking for the nearest exit, and a few bold ones will tell people that they would rather not hear negative stories as they prepare to meet their baby.

 However this scene plays out, it’s an awkward interaction.
-The pregnant woman feels imposed upon, and the storyteller may feel some temporary relief from not being heard, but she will ultimately lack a feeling of resolution from this one-sided interaction.
+The pregnant person feels imposed upon, and the storyteller may feel some temporary relief from not being heard, but they will ultimately lack a feeling of resolution from this one-sided interaction.
 Perhaps there is another way, where everyone can benefit…

 You might ask this initiated mother questions like…

-- When was the first time you felt like a mother?
+- When was the first time you felt like a mother/father/parent?

 - Tell me about a time when you felt supported?
 Was there a moment when a partner, doula, nurse, midwife, or doctor really came through for you?